3 Day Athens Itinerary

-Before we start our interesting journey and finding out what are the best things to do in Athens in 3 days, check out this guide on how to reach Athens by plane.
+Before we start our interesting journey and find out what are the best things to do in Athens in 3 days, check out this guide on how to reach Athens by plane.
 Also, this guide will help you understand how to get around Athens and reach some of the principal destinations depending on your travel style.
+Now that you have everything you need to know about the best ways to reach Athens, let’s get back to our adventurous Athens itinerary!

-Kalimera!
-Today we will visit the iconic Acropolis, one of the most important monuments in the world,and explore the heart of Athens center!
-Fuel your batteries because you will walk a lot today!
-And of course, charge your cameras and be prepared to take some mesmerizing pictures.
+Kalimera guys!
+Don’t hit the snooze button on your alarm, because sunny Athens is waiting for you!
+Today, we will visit the iconic Acropolis, one of the most important monuments in the world, and explore the heart of Athens center.
+So, fuel your batteries for a day full of walking and make sure to charge your cameras and be prepared to take some mesmerizing pictures!

 With this kind of breakfast, how can you not kick start your morning and plan of all the things to do in Athens for the rest of the day?